-H George informed the Committee that as part of the devolution agreement with government, the Authority had committed to act in a way which does not destabilise the FE landscape, including our FE Colleges.
-Grant funded providers will receive a grant at 2018/19 levels, but the Authority is challenging them by requiring them to develop 3-year delivery plans and making sure those plans were aligned to the priorities set out in the Strategic Economic Plan and the Recovery Action Plan.
+H George informed the Committee that as part of the devolution agreement with government, the Authority had committed to support the grant funded providers through transition to new devolved arrangements by initially guaranteeing core funding.
+The Authority was challenging the grant funded providers by working with them in developing delivery plans and making sure those plans were aligned to the priorities set out in the Strategic Economic Plan and the Recovery Action Plan.